Tito Schipa: Biography

-Yet his performance of the entire aria during a Metropolitan Opera broadcast of Don Giovanni on January 20, 1934, as well as surviving fragments from a “live” New Orleans performance of the opera in 1935, show him in superb form.
-"Although the quality of one or two of Mr. Schipa's top notes was rather tenuous," New York critic Francis D. Perkins wrote in the Herald Tribune in January 1934, “the style and phrasing of his aria was usually artistic and well schooled.”
+Yet his performance of the entire aria during a Metropolitan Opera broadcast of Don Giovanni on January 20, 1934, as well as surviving fragments from a "live" New Orleans performance of the opera in 1935, show him in superb form.
+"Although the quality of one or two of Mr. Schipa's top notes was rather tenuous," New York critic Francis D. Perkins wrote in the Herald Tribune in January 1934, "the style and phrasing of his aria was usually artistic and well schooled.”

 On July 18, 1919, he was initiated to the Scottish Rite Freemasonry in the Lodge Espartana of Buenos Aires.
-In 1939, Tito Schipa declined an invitation from Italian-American groups to perform 12 concerts in order to raise money for the Anti-Fascist movement in Italy.
+In 1939, Tito Schipa declined an invitation from Italian-American groups to perform 12 concerts to raise money for the Anti-Fascist movement in Italy.
 Although he was offered $1,000 for each appearance, Schipa refused and is quoted in his letter, dated February 23, 1939, "I am sorry that I cannot sing for Loubet; but you MUST understand my situation; and my relationship with Achille Starace in Italy and all authorities there.
 And you know the purpose of the benefit for which Loubet asks me to sing for.
 Not tell anybody the reason; tell that I cannot come to New York or some other excuse; but don't ask me the impossible".

 Schipa sang his final performance at the Metropolitan Opera in 1941 before returning to Fascist Italy, "where he was a pet of the Benito Mussolini regime", an association he would never really live down; after returning to the United States, his first post war concert was poorly attended but when he came out of retirement one last time in 1962, Town Hall was jammed.
 In 1958, Schipa retired from the operatic stage to teach voice, initially in Budapest.
 He returned to New York for one last concert performance in 1962; Town Hall was full to overflowing.
-Schipa died of complications from diabetes on December 16, 1965 at the age of 77 in Manhattan, New York City, while teaching there.
+Schipa died of complications from diabetes on December 16, 1965, at the age of 76 in Manhattan, New York City, while teaching there.